kadakalozgur/Running_Game/README.md

 ### - Developed by Özgür Kadakal

-**⚠️ Önemli:** İndirdiğiniz `.zip` dosyasını ayıklayıp projeyi bu şekilde açınız.
-Aksi takdirde proje düzgün şekilde çalışmayabilir.

-**⚠️ Important:** Please extract the downloaded `.zip` file before opening the project.
+**⚠️ Important:** Please extract the `.zip` file before opening the project.
 Otherwise, it may not work properly.

 ---